Welcome to today's edition of the Rush 24-7 podcast.

 Well, you're welcome.

-Well, thanks for getting the word.
+Well, thank you for getting the word.

-Nobody in Great Britain wanted to listen to him, nobody wanted to listen to him anywhere.
+Nobody in Great Britain wanted to listen to him.

-But of course, Churchill had to sit by and watch Neville Chamberlain travel to meet.
+But, of course, Churchill had to sit by and watch Neville Chamberlain travel to meet.

-Uh Hitler came back and he was the most popular uh uh uh person in Great Britain at the time who's waving this uh agreement that uh that Hitler had signed, and we've got peace in our time.
+Hitler came back, and he was the most popular person in Great Britain at the time.

 I have brought you peace in our time.

-The interesting thing is in 1936, if if Winston Churchill had been listened to, the French, believe it or not, in 1936, the French had far more military power and strength.
+The interesting thing is in 1936, if Winston Churchill had been listened to, the French, believe it or not, in 1936, the French had far more military power and strength.

 Machines, guns, ammo, soldiers.